Types of Head and Neck Cancer

 - Surgery.
 This is primary treatment for most thyroid gland cancers.
 It involves either partial (Lobectomy) or total removal of the thyroid gland (total thyroidectomy).
 It possibly may include surrounding tissue and could include lymph node removal if cancer has spread.
 Much depends on the stage and size of the affected area, laser surgery can be used to accurately removal the tumour.

 - Radiotherapy.
 Often used after surgery to kill remaining cancer cells.
 Sometimes used as primary treatment if surgery isn’t possible and may be given before surgery in some cases to shrink the tumour.
 The treatment may be combined with chemotherapy (chemoradiation).
-Some patient are asked to take a radioactive iodine pill but it is only effective for certain types of thyroid cancer.
+Some patients are asked to take a radioactive iodine pill but it is only effective for certain types of thyroid cancer.

 - Thyroid Hormone Therapy.
 Used after thyroid removal where patients take synthetic thyroid hormones.
 This helps maintain normal metabolism and can help prevent cancer recurrence.